starvagrant/toh/toh.markdown/march_of_the_cnidocytes.md

 "Put me down," she giggled.

 Her giggling stopped when she heard a shrill scream erupt from the other side of the beach.
 Reflexively, she wriggled to try to see what was going on, but Creed gripped tighter.
-The many lights simmered out, briefly, and then came back as dazzlings as ever.
+The many lights simmered out, briefly, and then came back as dazzling as ever.
 Blues and oranges, reds and yellows--all pale and bright.
 A portion flickered again, and more screaming and gasps of pain came from various quarters of the beach.

 "What's happening?" she asked.